Tho100/FlowStorage/README.md

 ![Untitled (5)](https://user-images.githubusercontent.com/64541739/195348607-b82fde5a-2f88-4b02-9732-a29e0e533878.png)
 ### Flow Storage - Awesome file hosting service
-#### Flow Storage is awesome bcause it allows you to manage your file from any devices with supports of creating multiple accounts
+#### Flow Storage is awesome bcause it allows you to upload & manage your file from any devices with supports of creating multiple accounts
 #

 ### Requirement